Dine on the Horizon

 MOUNTAIN PIE COMPANY ON THE RIVER | Saint Albans, West Virginia

-At this riverside pizza spot, they serve pepperoni rolls with a side of sauce.
+At this riverside pizza spot, they serve pepperoni rolls with sauce.
 Save it for the crust and wallow in the bliss of the pure pepperoni roll on their large patio overlooking the Kanawha River and surrounding mountains.

 HOT TIN | New Orleans, Louisiana